garbo999/garbo999.github.io/_posts/2017-08-23-binarise-phrase-table-lexicalised-reordering-models.markdown

 date:   2017-08-23 15:11:01 +0300
 categories: moses
 ---
 After running the Experiment Management System for the 1st time (see [here]({% post_url 2017-08-21-first-complete-run-moses-experiment-management-system %})), I wanted to translate ("decode") some German sentences to see with my own eyes how well my new MT engine is working.
-However, I immediately an error when attempting to run the Moses decoder:
+However, I immediately got an error when attempting to run the Moses decoder:

 {% highlight shell %}
 gary@moses:~/workspace/experiment$ ~/workspace/mosesdecoder/bin/moses -tt -f ~/workspace/experiment/tuning/moses.tuned.ini.3